wadayama/CRONOS/project_concept.md

 The analogy with nervous systems can serve as an effective source of ideas for improving the autonomy, adaptability, and robustness of such foundational systems, while also providing a common ground for discussions among researchers from diverse fields.

 This research aims to create a post-Shannon era communication architecture that enables feedback systems where AI, sensors, actuators, and effectors are tightly coupled.
 Digital Cybernetics Systems consist of a fusion of LLM-based control including Human In The Loop (HITL) and appropriate communication methods (Post-Shannon Communication).
-We believe this initiative represents an ambitious challenge aligned with GC01's vision of revolutionizing cyber infrastructure and architecture.
+We believe this initiative represents an ambitious challenge aligned with the Grand Challenge "GC01: Innovation in Cyber Infrastructure and Architecture.".

 ## Our Main Hypothesis